JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider hard max limits: cannot read more than 10000 rows from Excel, etc ?
     - make it easier to see where to input data: maybe gray background ...
 Is this really necesary?
 Make baie certain as this is baie work ...
     - look at Windi.com, Wahoo ? to see how to make it easy
+    - look at gartner quadrant for dv.
+Explore, visualize, transform, compute, compose
+    - create a video / bitmap
+    - consume all files in a folder !!
+Can also poll folder to update when they change !!!
+    - infer xsd from XML files.
+Tranform XML to SQL db table And show mapping.
+Publish to make it accessable by other consumers like spotfire.
+Which reads it as a db table, or to other bi consumers.
+Can combine XML to other data
+    - can read Ems, Jms ... ??

     Bookmarks:
     ---------